Reviewable/hubkit/README.md

 inserted into the cache will be of the form `{value: {...}, eTag: 'abc123', status: 200, size: 1763}`.
 You can use the (approximate) `size` field to help your cache determine when to evict items.
 The default cache is set to hold ~500K.
+* `immutable`: If true, indicates that the return value for this call is immutable, so if it's available in the cache it can be reused without sending a request to GitHub to check freshness.
 * `method`: The HTTP method to use for the request.
 * `media`: A GitHub-specific [media type](https://developer.github.com/v3/media/) for the response content.
 Valid values are: